Utilities Kingston Code of Conduct

 - Borrowing or other use of equipment or property without proper authorization.

-- Damage or willful destruction of property belonging to the corporation, employees or customers.
+- Damage or wilful destruction of property belonging to the corporation, employees or customers.

 - Physical violence toward another individual.